Alondono97/blog.alondono.me/_posts/2021-02-15-my-stroke-of-insight.md

 **Thanks** to Ryan Wells, Hannah Gooden, and Ross Hardin for reading drafts of this.

-1. The two other bio books I have read recently are The Gene by Siddhartha Mukherjee and The Language of God by Francis Collins.
+<a name="footnoteone">1</a>.
+The two other bio books I have read recently are The Gene by Siddhartha Mukherjee and The Language of God by Francis Collins.